thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Human Resource</b></font> <a name="hr"></a>
+<br> Regardless of your role in the HR value-chain, boost your fitness in foundational competencies applicable to all HR officers.
+Learn about trending topics in areas such as:
+<br>• Managing Multi-generational Workplaces
+<br>• HR Analytics
+<br>• Use of Technology to Increase Productivity of HR Functions

 #### <font color="darkorange"><b>Regulation and Enforcement</b></font> <a name="regulation"></a>
+<br> You support Singapore’s transformation to becoming a Smart Nation governed with enlightened and enabling policies and regulation.
+Learn how smart regulation principles are being applied by public sector agencies in policy-making and gain practical pointers for front-line enforcement officers handling increasingly challenging ground situations.

 #### <font color="darkorange"><b>Accounting and Finance</b></font> <a name="accounting"></a>
+<br> With more pervasive use of technology to automate various finance and accounting functions, seize the opportunity to boost your skills in areas such data analytics to extract insights from data, advanced use of Excel for more effective analysis and reporting, and use of Robotic Process Automation to reduce human error.